frankhli843/dailyontariocovidtweets/README.md

 }
 ```
 - To start with UI run: `yarn start`
-- To start with command line only run: `yarn run`
+- To start with command line only run: `yarn headless`
+- To run every hour headless: `yarn hourly`

 ![tweet demo](./img/tweet_example.png)